How emerging markets have changed over the past 20 years

-Emerging markets (EM) encapsulate a broad range of markets across different geographies.
-In simple terms, these are generally perceived to be a group of markets with strong potential economic growth and in turn stronger investment returns, albeit subject to greater political, legal, counterparty and operational risk.
+Emerging markets (EM) encapsulate a broad range of countries across different geographies.
+In simple terms, these are generally perceived to be a group of countries with strong potential economic growth and in turn stronger investment returns, albeit subject to greater political, legal, counterparty and operational risk.
 This is typically underpinned by an expanding middle class and rising wealth, as well as positive demographics and savings trends.

 When it comes to investing, major index providers consider a range of factors when determining their definition of an EM.
 In addition to economic metrics such as GDP per capita, significant emphasis is also placed on market access.